-The maintenance program shall contain a recording system.
+The maintenance program shall be recorded on the 4S electronic platform.
 Part of this system should be made up of inventories and schedules.
 In Addition, the recording system should document what maintenance work was done, when, and by whom.
 Need to keep records of all maintenance activities, indicating the machine(s) involved, type of maintenance and date on which performed.